We tend to remember numbers that are important to us.

 Your fixed expenses are those monthly costs that do not change.
 Your mortgage or rent, your car payment, your student loan payment, your cable and/or cell phone bills, and other bills of that nature.
-For those annual or semi-annual bills, like auto insurance, you can divided that larger payment by 12 to get the monthly fixed.
+For those annual or semi-annual bills, like auto insurance, you can divide that larger payment by 12 to get the monthly fixed.

 These are all numbers you may have calculated earlier when you did your savings rate.

-If you have a monthly take home pay of $3,000 a month and fixed expenses of $2,500 – that's not a lot of discretionary income for things like food, entertainment, clothes, etc. You will need to look to reduce some of those fixed expenses (or make extra money) or you could find yourself in trouble if something unexpected happens.
+If you have a monthly take-home pay of $3,000 a month and fixed expenses of $2,500 – that's not a lot of discretionary income for things like food, entertainment, clothes, etc. You will need to look to reduce some of those fixed expenses (or make extra money) or you could find yourself in trouble if something unexpected happens.